elixirschool/elixirschool/en/lessons/basics/collections.md

 + Keys are atoms.
 + Keys are ordered.
-+ Keys are not unique.
++ Keys may not be unique.

-For these reasons keyword lists are most commonly used to pass options to functions.
+For these reasons, keyword lists are most commonly used to pass options to functions.

 ## Maps

-In Elixir maps are the "go-to" key-value store.
-Unlike keyword lists they allow keys of any type and are un-ordered.
+In Elixir, maps are the "go-to" key-value store.
+Unlike keyword lists, they allow keys of any type and are un-ordered.
 You can define a map with the `%{}` syntax:

 ```elixir
 iex> map = %{:foo => "bar", "hello" => :world}